FinLang API Reference

 ml_output_csv |

-file | yes | ML output CSV to reconcile against (must have identical row count to FinLang's output for positional alignment) |
+file | yes | ML output CSV to reconcile against (positional alignment needs an identical row count; reconcile_key removes that requirement) |

 rules |